AAkindele/food-truck-finder/README.md

 -v /my-code/food-truck-finder/data:/tmp/food-truck-finder/data \
 ```

+#### Setup: web server:

 In a new tab, start the web server.
 This will create the database table.
+Ideally, migrations would be used to setup the database.
 ```
 ./gradlew bootRun
 ```

-Another options is to build the applciation without running tests.
+Another option is to build the applciation without running tests.
 ```
 ./gradlew build -x test
 ```